 Williams: Our short run pace still isn’t where we need it to be 19 April, 2013 Pastor Maldonado Drivers and team report on the first day of free practice of the Bahrain Grand Prix weekend, Round 4 of the Formula 1 world championship, at Sakhir.
 Mike Coughlan, Technical Director: This morning we completed a few more tests, mainly on the aero side, to work to solve the problems we have and gather more data for the team back at the factory.
 For FP2 we were back to our usual Friday programme, working on car balance, set-up and long run performance.
 It is really important to make sure we can look after the tyres during the race in the extreme conditions we find here.
 Our short run pace still isn’t where we need it to be, but our long run pace is better, so we can take some positives out of that.
 Pastor Maldonado: We completed our planned programme today.
 We tested some development parts this morning and then we were back to working on set-up for the weekend this afternoon.
 Our short run pace isn’t as strong, but on higher fuel and used tyres the car felt better.
 This is what we were expecting today, and so we’ll continue to push hard tomorrow.
 Valtteri Bottas: It wasn’t a bad day for us.
 We gathered some valuable data in FP1 to help us to evaluate which direction to continue with the development of the FW35.
 In FP2 we completed some longer runs on the medium tyre, and now we will go through the data to see where we can improve as the tyre wear is big here, especially on the rears.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.